Tips and Information

-Motorists are encouraged to follow highway safety messages and where available tune to the travelers advisory radio frequency to learn of highway and traffic conditions.
+Follow highway safety messages and tune to the travelers advisory radio frequency (1610 AM) to hear highway and traffic conditions.

-During peak travel periods, the State Highway Administration has courtesy service patrols on the Baltimore Beltway (I-695), Capital Beltway (I-495), and the I-95 corridor.
+During peak travel periods, the Maryland Department of Transportation State Highway Administration (MDOT SHA) has courtesy service patrols on the Baltimore Beltway (I-695), Capital Beltway (I-495), and the I-95 corridor.
 If your vehicle becomes disabled, remain with the vehicle until State Highway, State Police, or local police arrive to assist.
 Do not abandon your vehicle!

-If you have a cellular phone, touch #77 to request non-emergency police assistance.
-Use 911 for emergencies only.
+Call #77 to request non-emergency police assistance.
+Use 911 solely for emergencies.

-The Maryland State Police has an active aggressive driver campaign, which primarily focuses enforcement on those drivers who exceed the speed limit, follow too closely, pass improperly, weave, fail to yield the right-of-way, run red lights and disregard other traffic signals and signs.
+The Maryland State Police has an active aggressive driver campaign, which focuses enforcement on drivers who exceed the speed limit, follow too closely, pass improperly, weave, fail to yield the right of way, run red lights and disregard other traffic signals and signs.

 As a member of the Driver's License Compact, Maryland reports traffic violations to out-of-state motorist's home states.

-Spend some time with us if you can.
+Spend some time in Maryland if you can.
 But whether you stay or are just driving through, drive safely.

-If you require additional information or need assistance please contact us at email@example.com
+If you need information or assistance contact the Maryland Highway Safety Office at firstname.lastname@example.org.

 707 North Calvert Street